tmandekic/Music-Library/MusicLibWebAPI/README.md

 # MusicLibWebAPI service

 Using ASP.NET core 6, service-repository pattern, Entity Framework code-to-database generation and a standalone SQL Server (running in a separate container).
-API itself is runnning inside a container.
+API itself is running inside a container.

 ## How to run

-1. Confirm that Sql Server Docker container is running and confirm its IP (run ipconfig in cmd)
+1. Confirm that Sql Server Docker container is running and confirm its IP (run `ipconfig` in cmd)
 2. If needed, update connection string in secrets manager (right click on the project in a solution -> Manage User Secrets)
 3. Run the solution